ramontayag/ramontayag.github.io/source/2021-04-04-intro-to-bitcoin.html.markdown

 New Bitcoin is created roughly every 10 minutes by a process called mining.
 Bitcoin mining halves the issuance of Bitcoin to miners roughly every 4 years, creating a predictable schedule of inflation.

 For the first four years, 50 Bitcoin was created every 10 minutes.
 For the next four years, the issuance rate is halved, just to repeat itself four years later.
-The event where the the issuance rate is cut by half is called The Halving.
+The event where the issuance rate is cut by half is called commonly referred to as The Halving.

 |   Epoch   | Reward every 10 minutes |
 |:---------:|:-----------------------:|